-The default font sizes were chosen to optimally fit into the various WebCenter pages, so you probably wouldn't need to change them unless you use different font that might look too small or too big.

-Note: Since WebCenter 16.X, you only need to adapt the base font size, all other font sizes will adapt proportionally.
+The default font sizes were chosen to optimally fit into the various WebCenter pages.
+You only need to adapt the base font size and all the other font sizes adapt proportionally.

 Add the following tag into the customizationConfig.xml file to change the font family to Open Sans and increase the base font size.